DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

+* ethdev: The device flag advertizing hotplug capability ``RTE_ETH_DEV_DETACHABLE`` is not needed anymore and will be removed in v17.11.
+  This capability is verified upon calling the relevant hotplug functions in EAL by checking that the ``unplug`` ops is set in the bus.
+This verification is done by the EAL and not by the ``ethdev`` layer anymore.
+Users relying on this flag being present only have to remove their checks to follow the change.

 * librte_table: The ``key_mask`` parameter will be added to all the hash tables that currently do not have it, as well as to the hash compute function prototype.
   The non-"do-sig" versions of the hash tables will be removed